 Who We Are

-The Amazon Lifesavers Ministry is made up of volunteers from many different fields that seek to meet the physical and spiritual needs of those living in the most remote corners of the Amazon, especially working in communities along the river.
-The ministry is modeled after a Seventh-day Adventist missionary couple, Leo and Jessie Halliwell, who initiated their work in the 1930’s, traveling all over the Amazon in their legendary launch called the Luzeiro (Light Bearer).
+Amazon Lifesavers Ministry is made up of volunteers from many different fields that seek to meet the physical and spiritual needs of those living in the most remote corners of the Amazon, especially working in communities along the river.
+The ministry was inspired by a Seventh-day Adventist missionary couple, Leo and Jessie Halliwell, who initiated their work in the 1930’s, traveling all over the Amazon in their legendary launch called the Luzeiro (Light Bearer).

 To inspire, equip and send volunteers into all the Amazon Region using health and evangelism to share Christ and Bible truth for these last days.